dancer1325/mdn-website/files/en-us/web/html/element/input/index.md

     <tr>
       <td>{{HTMLElement("input/date", "date")}}</td>
       <td>
-        A control for entering a date (year, month, and day, with no time).
+        TODO: A control for entering a date (year, month, and day, with no time).
         Opens a date picker or numeric wheels for year, month, day when active in supporting browsers.
       </td>